-Claims by members of staff must be approved by their line manager (or in the case of the Principal, by the Clerk) for claims up to £500 and by the Governing Body Chair otherwise.
+Claims by members of staff must be approved by their line manager (or in the case of the Principal, by the Director of Governance) for claims up to £500 and by the Governing Body Chair otherwise.
 Persons responsible for approving expense claims must ensure that travel arrangements were properly authorised, the expenses properly and necessarily incurred and that the allowances are properly payable by the College.

 The College will not reimburse the cost of first class travel where a cheaper alternative is available and will reimburse the cost of travel by taxi only where this has received prior agreement from the member of staff's line manager for a specific reason (e.g. transporting bulky or heavy equipment, lack of an alternative, etc).
 Overnight accommodation must be at a reasonable cost.
 Subsistence will only be reimbursed with prior agreement and up to a predetermined limit.
+All reimbursement of expenses will be on the basis of actual expenditure incurred.